Updated from “Blood, Sweat & Gears (3): Humber,” in The Automobile, 2016, with an addendum on Churchill’s last ride.

 To the last, Churchill’s staff remembered the sense of urgency so characteristic of the man.
 In the old Humber, “Murray, the detective, would sit at [the chauffeur’s] side, quietly murmuring, ‘slow down here’ or ‘pull in to the left a little more,’” wrote Roy Howells, a male nurse.
 “At the back Sir Winston would be…tapping on the glass partition and calling out, ‘Go on!’
 Whenever he felt Bullock was slow in overtaking he would lean forward and bellow, ‘Now!’
 It does Bullock great credit that he never really took the chances his passenger would have liked….”

-“Sir Winston was not a motorist but enjoyed good transport as a means to an end,” recalled Phil Johnson.
+“Sir Winston was not a motorist but enjoyed good transport as a means to an end,” recalled Phil Johnson of Westerham.
 “Comfort and reliability came through as paramount.
 He saw cars as incredible time wasters and they were surely not his scene.”
 Well, they are ours—and intertwine amusingly with the saga of the great man.